utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 ## Protobuf

-Install the protobuf library, which is used as interface to Gazebo.
+Install the protobuf library, which is used as an interface to Gazebo.

 ### Ubuntu Linux